 Coronavirus: working remotely for your UK employer while overseas

-If you are considering taking advantage of remote working by working for your UK employer from another country, there are a number of potential consequences for both you and your employer.
+If you are considering taking advantage of remote working by working for your UK employer from another country, there are several potential consequences for both you and your employer.
 On this page, we focus on short- or medium-term working arrangements only – for example, if you are a migrant worker temporarily returning to your home country.

 ⚠️ Warning: this is a complex area and we cannot cover every scenario.
 We strongly recommend that you seek advice based on your personal circumstances.

 All I need is an internet connection.
 Can’t I work from anywhere?

 Unfortunately, it is not that simple.
 Working overseas can trigger all sorts of tax, social security and other legal consequences for both you and your employer.
 All these need to be considered separately.

 If you just spend a few days working overseas, this is unlikely to trigger any unexpected liabilities.
 But the longer the amount of time you work overseas, the greater the risk.

 For income tax purposes, the heart of the issue is that if you physically carry out duties overseas then, subject to protection under a double taxation agreement, usually the other country will seek to tax the income you receive for those duties.